Legal framework

 The Act sets out the mandate of NSM.
 The Security Act and its regulations are central to the Committee’s oversight of NSM and the Norwegian Defence Security Department (FSA).

-Regulation for personell security of 20.
-December 2018 nr.
-2054 gives supplementary rules about the conditions for being granted security clearance, the case processing of security clearance cases and authorisation cases for personell with security clearance.
+Regulations relating to security clearance and other clearance gives supplementary rules about the conditions for being granted security clearance, the case processing of security clearance cases and authorisation cases for personell with security clearance.

-Regulation for preventive security work in businesses and organisations of 20.
-December 2018 nr.
-2053 gives supplementary rules about how public and private entities, businesses and organisations which are subject to the rules of the Security Act, shall carry out protective security measures.
+Regulations relating to the protective security work of undertakings gives supplementary rules about how public and private entities, businesses and organisations which are subject to the rules of the Security Act, shall carry out protective security measures.

-Regulation for cryptographic security of 20.
-December 2018 nr.
-2055 regulates the use and protection of cryptographic systems.
+Regulation for cryptographic security regulates the use and protection of cryptographic systems.

 The different guidelines from NSM in these areas are found at the NSM webpage.